Purpose and Scope

 Amendments to the terms (changes in value, number, effective date or discontinuation) of existing scholarships, awards, bursaries and prizes are within the authority of the administration to approve.
 If the proposed amendments would change the original intent of the award or substantially change the terms, these will be considered under the approval process established for new scholarships, awards and prizes.
 The University Secretary, or designate, will determine if this is warranted for any of the proposed amendments.

-Academic Handbook, Scholarships and Awards, Approval Process for Scholarships, Awards and Prizes
+Senate Academic Policies, Scholarships and Awards, Approval Process for Scholarships, Awards and Prizes

 POLICIES GOVERNING ATHLETIC FINANCIAL AWARDS (AFA)

-Academic Handbook, Scholarships and Awards, Athletic Financial Awards
+Senate Academic Policies, Scholarships and Awards, Athletic Financial Awards

 In order to allow students to make informed decisions on their course selection and the scheduling of their studies, each course outline must include the following information or direct students to an appropriate course Web site where these details are available: